Projects > University of Toronto

 In order to provide some certainty to the City and the public about the scale and form of future development, the Secondary Plan takes a built-form approach to maintain a primarily mid-scale campus environment.
 Policies also enhance and grow the public realm through strategic open spaces, transforming city streets and conserving heritage properties and key views.
 A detailed and comprehensive set of Urban Design Guidelines provides further direction for each block.
 This new policy framework is intended to offer a more streamlined process to guide the next 20-30 years of growth on campus.

-Urban Strategies is part of the design team for the Landscape of Landmark Quality, selected from more than 600 entries in an international design competition.
-The consortium of KPMB Architects, Michael Van Valkenburgh Associates (MVVA), and Urban Strategies’ proposal aims to restore and beautify the central spaces of the University of Toronto’s historic St. George campus based on principles of promoting pedestrianism, cycling, green space, natural features, and high quality community spaces.
+Urban Strategies was part of the design team for the Landscape of Landmark Quality, selected from more than 600 entries in an international design competition.
+The consortium of KPMB Architects, Michael Van Valkenburgh Associates (MVVA), and Urban Strategies’ proposal aims to restore and beautify the central spaces of the University of Toronto’s historic St. George campus based on principles of promoting a greener, more walkable and accessible campus, more trees, gardens and green spaces, airy plazas, meandering pathways and inviting gathering places, moving parking underground, and Canada’s largest urban geothermal field. s a major initiative of the University of Toronto and one of the largest landscape infrastructure projects in Canada in our time, the vision is to transform 30 acres comprising four landmark spaces that define the historic downtown campus.

 University of Toronto Open Space Master Plan (2000)